sspenst/spotify-web-api/README.md

-# Spotify Web API SDK - TypeScript
+# Spotify Web API

-This is a JavaScript/TypeScript SDK for the [Spotify Web API](https://developer.spotify.com/web-api/).

-## Requirements

-Because this SDK uses `fetch` both in Node and the Browser, and ESM, we require the following:

-- Node 18.0.0 or higher
-- A modern, version infinite, browser

-The package contains both an ESM and CommonJS build, so you can use it in both Node and the Browser.

-## Using this in your project

 ```bash
 npm install spotify-web-api
 ```

+This is a TypeScript SDK for the [Spotify Web API](https://developer.spotify.com/web-api/).

+This package is a fork of [Spotify Web API SDK - TypeScript](https://github.com/spotify/spotify-web-api-ts-sdk), which is no longer being maintained.

+The package contains both an ESM and CommonJS build, so you can use it in both Node and the Browser.

 ## Running the example app